UPCOMING EVENTS

 • Assists the Vice President of Communications in the preparation of advertising materials for upcoming events.

-• Appoints additional members to assist in his or her duties as needed, including creating a permanent or ad hoc committee if necessary.
+• Appoints additional members to assist in their duties as needed, including creating a permanent or ad hoc committee if necessary.

 • In the event of the permanent or long-term absence or inability of the President to exercise the Office of the President, becomes acting President of the Association, with all the rights, privileges, and powers as if having been duly elected President.